 Kate Shanahan is an experienced change management professional with background in change management, program management, organizational design, and strategic planning.
 She has worked with organizations across the federal government and commercial sector to plan and implement change management strategies, conduct change readiness assessments, and build capacity and understanding among leadership and employees.
 Ms. Shanahan currently leads organizational change management for Freddie Mac’s IT division, driving change implementation across transformative initiatives impacting the enterprise.
 She currently holds five certifications including Prosci® Change Management, Project Management Professional (PMP)®, Certified ScrumMaster (CSM)®, Strategic Workforce Planning, and Design Thinking.
 As Director of Programs and Events, Ms. Shanahan will work to create fun and exciting opportunities for change professionals to develop meaningful relationships that help them leverage and share each other’s knowledge and experiences

-Cristyn Cram is a Senior Change Management Strategist at Booz Allen Hamilton where she leads large-scale corporate change initiates.
-She helped stand up Booz Allen’s first internal change management capability and has over eight years of experience helping leaders and employees navigate complex change ranging from new career models to multi-year cultural transformations.
+Cristyn Cram is a Senior Change Management Strategist at Booz Allen Hamilton, where she leads the firm’s enterprise change management function—helping executive leaders and employees navigate complex changes ranging from new career models to multi-year cultural transformations.